1twalters01/1twalters01/README.md

 I do quite a lot of freelancing in my spare time so progress on my project may be slow.

 ## Tech stack
-Listing things of note:
+Listing things I know how to use:

 ### Back end
-* Languages - Python, Rust, C++
+* Languages - Python, Rust, C++, TypeScript
-* Frameworks - Django, FastAPI
+* Frameworks - Django, FastAPI, Flask, Express
-* Databases - Postgresql, Redis, Cassandra, MongoDB
+* Databases - Postgresql, Redis, Cassandra

 ### Front end
 * Languages - HTML5, CSS, SCSS, JavaScript, TypeScript, Rust (WASM)
-* Frameworks - React, Leptos
+* Frameworks - React, Leptos, VanillaaJS (haha), Angular

 ### Design
 Figma, Midjourney

 ## Other things I have used recently
-Hugo, kotlin
+Mongo

 ## Thank you for reading!